Chart Color Schemes

 Employment performance in Inverell Surrounds - West ranks among the strongest 15% of areas evaluated nationally

-Inverell Surrounds West has a balanced workforce with diverse sector representation.
-As of June 2025, its unemployment rate is 1.6%.
+Inverell Surrounds - West has a balanced workforce with diverse sector representation.
+As of June 2025, the unemployment rate is 1.6%.

-However, health care & social assistance has limited presence with 12.4% employment compared to the regional average of 16.9%.
-The workforce participation rate in Inverell Surrounds West is lower than that of the Rest of NSW, standing at 50.9% compared to 56.4%.
-This suggests limited local employment opportunities.
-Between June 2024 and June 2025, employment levels increased by 4.3%, while the labour force grew by 3.6%, leading to a fall in unemployment rate of 0.7 percentage points.
-In contrast, the Rest of NSW saw employment decrease by 0.1% over the same period.
-Jobs and Skills Australia's national employment forecasts from May 2025 project an increase of 6.6% in employment over five years and 13.7% over ten years nationally.
-Applying these projections to Inverell Surrounds West's employment mix suggests local growth of approximately 5.1% over five years and 11.4% over ten years, although these are simple weighted extrapolations for illustrative purposes only and do not account for localised population projections.
+The area has a particularly notable concentration in agriculture, forestry & fishing, with employment levels at 6.3 times the regional average.
+Health care & social assistance has limited presence with 12.4% employment compared to 16.9% regionally.
+Employment opportunities locally appear limited based on Census data comparisons.
+Between June 2024 and June 2025, employment levels increased by 4.3%, labour force increased by 3.6%, causing the unemployment rate to fall by 0.7 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Inverell Surrounds - West's employment mix suggests local growth of approximately 5.1% over five years and 11.4% over ten years.

 Frequently Asked Questions - Employment